-Autism Spectrum Disorder
+Autism Spectrum Disorder (ASD)

-Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder characterized by challenges in social interaction and communication.
+Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder marked by challenges in social interaction and communication.
 Autistic people experience challenges in several aspects, such as social interactions, nonverbal communication, thought processes, and concentration.
 Autism is also referred to as a "spectrum" because it covers a broad range of abilities and challenges, which means each person with autism is unique and may have different needs.

-Recognizing the Symptoms of Autism Spectrum Disorder
+Symptoms of Autism Spectrum Disorder

 Social Interaction Challenges